How to Use Macro to Create Folders from Excel List (3 Methods)

 How to Rename Folders From an Excel List Using VBA

-Suppose we want to rename a large number of folders. manually renaming each folder will be a very tedious task.
-However, if you make a list of old names and new names we can use the following VBA code to rename all those existing folders with a click of a button.
+Suppose we want to rename a large number of folders, a very tedious task to undertake manually.
+However, if we make a list of old names and new names we can use the following VBA code to rename all those existing folders with a click of a button.

 VBA Code for Renaming Folder